CharlesPikachu/AIGames/AIFlappyBird/Algorithm_1/README.md

-# AI Gobang
+# AIFlappyBird
 ```
-use AI to play FlappyBird.
+The first algorithm to play FlappyBird.
 ```

 # Introduction in Chinese